yupli/NC-LRPTW-instances/README.md

 # NC-LRPTW Instances

-Experimental instances for the Noise-Constrained Location-Routing Problem with Time Windows (TZNC-LRPTW).
+Experimental instances for the Noise-Constrained Location-Routing Problem with Time Windows (NC-LRPTW).

 ## Structure